-However, when dealing with big data, you want as much as possible to bring the computation to the data, and not the other way around.
-Computing schemes like Hadoop on HDFS respect this principle, and are specifically designed for big-data computing.
+However, when dealing with big data, you want to push the computation to the data as much as possible.
+Computing engines like Hadoop on HDFS follow this principle, and are specifically designed for big-data computing.
 Pig or Hive recipes, which run in-cluster, are well-suited for big data computing.

-DSS allows you to easily switch between computing schemes.
-For instance, suppose your current dataset is on the file-system, but is too large for a python recipe.
-You can then simply use a sync recipe to put your dataset in a Hadoop-cluster, and opt for a Pig or Hive recipe.
+DSS allows you to easily switch between computing engines.
+For instance, suppose your current dataset is on the filesystem, but is too large for a python recipe.
+You can simply use a sync recipe to push your dataset to HDFS, and opt for a Pig, Hive or PySpark recipe instead.